Home Site Map - Techniques - Plot Infrastructure -

 Wheel assembly 17" forward of standard position.

-Front facing jack on tongue.
+Front facing jack

 2″ flashing fin around the fenders (close to outside).